awcodify/sysctl-theme/_posts/2025-05-13-automatic-featured-images.md

 ## Conclusion

 Automatic featured images are a small but significant feature that improves the overall polish and professionalism of your Jekyll site.
-By ensuring every post has an appealing visual header, Sysctl Theme helps maintain consistency and engagement throughout your blog.
+By ensuring every post has an appealing visual header, Arsxy Theme helps maintain consistency and engagement throughout your blog.

-Next time you're in a rush to publish and don't have time to find the perfect image, remember that Sysctl Theme has you covered with beautiful, automatically generated featured images that complement your content.
+Next time you're in a rush to publish and don't have time to find the perfect image, remember that Arsxy Theme has you covered with beautiful, automatically generated featured images that complement your content.

 Happy blogging!